adamisom/collab-canvas/docs/phase2/testing-plan.md

 1. ✅ **`aiErrors.test.ts`** - 15 tests (~20 min)
 2. ✅ **`canvasCommandExecutor.test.ts`** - 25 tests (~1 hour)
 3. ✅ **`aiAgent.test.ts`** - 20 tests (~1.5 hours)

-**Total: ~3 hours** for 60 critical tests covering 80%+ of AI agent logic.

-**Integration tests can wait** until after initial production testing reveals real-world issues.

-Would you like me to start implementing any of these tests now?